Laser Dentistry & Gum Surgery Melbourne – Gentle and Effective

-Laser dentistry is a solution for patients who dislike needles, drills and potentially painful procedures, allowing a better quality of dental care in fewer visits and without the discomfort of days gone by.
+Laser dentistry is a solution for patients who dislike drills and it allows a better quality of dental care and healing than in the past.

 At Smile Solutions in Melbourne, your suitability for laser dentistry will be assessed, in consultation with you, by one of our specialist periodontists (gum specialists) who specialise in gum and dental bone support:

-We use a combination of Versa Wave, Light Touch ErYAG, and Fox diode laser systems.
+We use a combination of Versa Wave, Light Touch ErYAG, iPlus Biolase and Fox diode laser systems.

 The term “laser fillings” refers to the use of laser technology to target and remove decay before a tooth is filled.
-Needles and drilling are usually not required when laser is used in this way.
-A drill may still be needed to remove amalgam if the tooth is being re-filled, but because lasers are effective in reducing sensitivity, most patients won't require a needle before this procedure.
+Needles and drilling are sometimes not required when laser is used in this way.
+A drill may still be needed to remove amalgam if the tooth is being re-filled, but because lasers are effective in reducing sensitivity.
+They may lead to less pulpal trauma and post-operative sensitivity.

-Laser fillings do away with high-pitched drilling noises and numb lips.
+Laser fillings do away with high-pitched drilling noises.
 Lasers are also more accurate than conventional drills, removing only the decayed part of a tooth and leaving enamel intact; and they do not cause the tiny cracks that conventional drilling can cause.

-A laser filling procedure takes approximately the same time as a conventional filling – even less if multiple fillings are required.
+A laser filling procedure slightly longer than a conventional filling.
 Unlike conventional fillings, laser fillings can be carried out in all parts of the mouth in one visit if a local anaesthetic is not required.

 Most soft tissue procedures that would normally be performed with a scalpel and local anaesthesia can now be carried out more quickly and virtually pain-free with laser.
-There is no need for stitches, so healing can happen up to five to six times faster.
+There is often no need for stitches, depending on the procedure, so healing can happen up to five to six times faster.